 What we have done here is to set up our own lock variable with the value 1, and swap its address with whatever address is already stored in the global ticket pointer.
 We now spin on the value at the address previously pointed at by the ticket pointer.
 The global ticket pointer has to be initialised to point to a memory location with the lock value set at 0 so the first contender can get in.
 The effect of this approach is that each contender is spinning on a different lock variable that will be released only when the process or thread that was immediately ahead of it in attempting to acquire the lock releases it.
 While there will be contention for swapping the address of our local lock with that stored in the global ticket pointer location, that only happens once for each attempt at acquiring the lock.
-Subsequent spinning is on a memory location only known by the current stalled thread and the owner of that location.
+Subsequent spinning is on a memory location.
 Of course we need to ensure there is no false sharing though even this is not that important because we are spinning on a memory read rather than a write; if more than one core experiences an invalidation there will not be consequential series of follow-on invalidations.
-I illustrate the two crucial steps of the lock: initializing and the swap instruction in Figure 4.4.
-In Figure 4.4(a), I illustrate the way state is set up in a scenario where the initial ticket is still zero, representing the case where the lock is not held.
-In Figure 4.4(b), I show how the state changes when the current contender has acquired the lock.
+I illustrate the two crucial steps of the lock: initializing and the swap instruction in Figure 5.5.
+In Figure 5.5a, I illustrate the way state is set up in a scenario where the initial ticket is still zero, representing the case where the lock is not held.
+In Figure 5.5b, I show how the state changes when the current contender has acquired the lock.